AWS CodeCommit sample for AWS Cloud9

 Step 6: Clean up

-To prevent ongoing charges to your AWS account after you're done using this sample, you should delete the CodeCommit repository.
+To prevent ongoing charges to your AWS account after you're done using this sample, delete the CodeCommit repository.
 For instructions, see Delete an AWS CodeCommit Repository in the AWS CodeCommit User Guide.

-You should also delete the environment.
+Make sure also to delete the environment.
 For instructions, see Deleting an Environment.